 Many individual organization efforts also led directly to the establishment of CMP.
 In particular, M&E and auditing efforts in TNC, WWF, WCS, CI, and FOS all contributed to increased awareness among conservation organizations that these issues could best be tackled together.
 In the months leading up to the meeting in July 2002, representatives from these organizations had begun to discuss ways of collaborating more effectively.

 The second meeting of CMP took place in Washington, DC in early November 2002.
 During this meeting, CMP representatives reviewed draft M&E process standards and developed a draft workplan to formally establish CMP.
-This led to the development of the Open Standards for the Practice of Conservation in 2004 (later updated in 2007).
+This led to the development of the Open Standards for the Practice of Conservation in 2004 (updated in 2007 and 2013).

 Since 2002, CMP membership has grown, and numerous products have emerged.
-You can learn about CMP’s key products by reviewing our Initiative’s pages.
+You can learn about CMP’s key products by reviewing Our Initiatives.